What Is a Priority Date?

-A “priority date” is a green card applicant’s place in line while their case is being processed by USCIS.
+A priority date is a green card applicant’s place in line while their case is being processed by U.S. Citizenship and Immigration Services, or USCIS.
 If you recently applied for a green card or adjustment of status, you can find your priority date on Form I-797, Notice of Action.

 The waiting time depends on:

-- The demand for & supply of immigrant visas.
+- The demand for and supply of immigrant visas

 If your application falls into a family-sponsored category, the wait to apply for a green card can range from a few years to over twenty years.
 Family-sponsored immigrant visas have a quota that ranges between 226,000 and 480,000, depending on calculations based on the prior year’s family-based immigration statistics.